fsantanna/pingus/ceu/README.md

 -->

-The main motivation for rewriting Pingus to Céu is to suggest structured synchronous reactive programming as an expressive alternative for writing video games.
+The main motivation for rewriting Pingus to Céu is to suggest structured synchronous reactive programming as an expressive alternative in video game development.
-In Pingus, the game logic accounts for almost half the size of the codebase (18173 from 39362 LoC, or 46%).
+In Pingus, the game logic also accounts for almost half the size of the codebase (18173 from 39362 LoC, or 46%).
 `TODO: total rewritten, gains in %`

-Our approach was to identify *control-flow behaviors* in the game that cross successive reactions to events.
+During the rewrite process, our approach was to identify *control-flow behaviors* in the game that cross successive reactions to events.
 As an example, detecting a double mouse click in the game consists of the first click, followed by a maximum amount of time, followed by a second click.
+Therefore, the behavior depends on different events (clicks and timers) that have to occur in a particular order.
-Our hypothesis is that, in C++, these implementations involve callbacks manipulating state variables explicitly.
+Our hypothesis is that in C++ these implementations involve callbacks manipulating state variables explicitly.
 We then rewrite these behaviors in Céu, using appropriate structured constructs.
-More concretely, we identify control-flow behaviors by inspecting the code looking for class members with "suspicious names" (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], or [`delay_count`][state-delay-count]).
+More concretely, we identify control-flow behaviors in C++ by looking for class members with "suspicious names" (e.g., [`pressed`][state-pressed], [`particle_thrown`][state-particle-thrown], [`mode`][state-mode], or [`delay_count`][state-delay-count]).
-Good chances are that variables with identifiers resembling verbs, status, or counters encode some form of control-flow progression that cross multiple callback invocations.
+Good chances are that variables with identifiers resembling verbs, statuses, or counters encode some form of control-flow progression that cross multiple callback invocations.